 Head and Neck Oncology Surgery Fellowship Program

-The head and neck surgical oncology fellowship program of the department is a 1-year high volume, clinical fellowship program geared towards producing subspecialists in the field of head and neck tumor/cancer treatment and care.
+The Head and Neck Surgical Oncology Fellowship program of the department is a one-year high volume, clinical fellowship program geared towards producing subspecialists in the field of head and neck tumor/cancer treatment and care.
 The program aims to develop a head and neck surgeon who has a holistic grasp in the management of head and neck tumors/cancers with emphasis in training the fellow in performing difficult and complicated tumor surgeries in the head and neck.
 The fellowship program prides itself in elevating the treatment of head and neck cancers towards a multidisciplinary approach to involve other specialties to improve the outcomes of our patient care.
-Every Wednesday, for more than 20 years, this multidisciplinary team of specialists from Radiation Oncology, Medical Oncology, Pathology, Radiology, Psychiatry, Palliative and Hospice Care and our Head and Neck Surgical Oncology team meet and discuss the best treatment plans for our head and neck tumor/cancer patients as we see them, from initial care to post treatment surveillance.
+Every Wednesday, for more than 20 years, this multidisciplinary team of specialists from Radiation Oncology, Medical Oncology, Pathology, Radiology, Psychiatry, Palliative and Hospice Care and our Head and Neck Surgical Oncology team meet and discuss the best treatment plans for head and neck tumor/cancer patients from initial care to post treatment surveillance.
 The program has produced numerous graduates who are now practicing in different parts of the country, operating and treating head and neck tumor/cancer patients in their localities.

 Craniomaxillofacial Prosthesis Fellowship Program

-The craniomaxillofacial fellowship program of the department is a two-year fellowship program that starts during the second year of residency for 2 residents interested in developing skills and the discipline in fabricating and providing prosthesis for patients suffering from post-operative head and neck defects.
+The craniomaxillofacial fellowship program of the Department is a two-year fellowship program that starts during the second year of residency for two residents interested in developing skills and the discipline in fabricating and providing prosthesis for patients suffering from post-operative head and neck defects.
 The fellows are trained to fabricate prosthesis that help patients regain their normal speech after surgical removal of the palate or fabricate a prosthetic nose for patients whose noses had to be removed because of cancer among others.
-Aside from these, the fellows also do a lot of prosthesis for cleft lip and palate patients to prepare and optimize these patients for their eventual definitive surgeries.
+Aside from these, the fellows create prostheses for cleft lip and palate patients to prepare and optimize these patients for their eventual definitive surgeries.

 Philippine Academy of Facial Plastic and Reconstructive Surgery (PAFPRS), Rotating Fellow

-The department, in partnership with the Philippine Academy of Facial Plastic and Reconstructive Surgery, allows its fellows to rotate in the department for several months to perform selected surgeries, observe in facial and reconstructive surgeries, and participate in the weekly ORL Facial Plastic rounds, tumor rounds and grand rounds.
-The fellow, in turn, presents a quarterly audit consisting of a census of cases seen and surgeries performed.
+The Philippine Academy of Facial Plastic and Reconstructive Surgery (PAFPRS) works with UP-PGH ORL-HNS in having their fellowship trainees rotate in the Department for several months to perform selected surgeries, observe in facial and reconstructive surgeries, and participate in the weekly ORL-HNS Facial Plastic rounds, multidisciplinary tumor board, and grand rounds.
+The fellows, in turn, present a quarterly audit consisting of a census of cases seen and surgeries performed.

 Master in Clinical Audiology Program

-This program was started in May 1999 and is offered every two years.
+The Masters in Clinical Audiology program was started in May 1999 and is offered every two years.
 Students spend their time in the Ear Unit for eight (8) hours a week to perform the different diagnostic tests on different patients, in addition to their classes.
-Faculty members come from the Department of Otorhinolaryngology University of the Philippines College of Medicine and the Department of Speech Pathology University of the Philippines College of Allied Medical Professions.
+Faculty members come from the Department of ORL-HNS and the Department of Speech Pathology University of the Philippines College of Allied Medical Professions.
 Students are trained with full hands-on laboratory work, and the program allows integration of audiologic diagnosis and hearing aid analysis into the existing training program.
 The program also benefits from the upgraded Temporal Bone Dissection Laboratory and Vestibular Laboratory.
-Graduates of the Master of Clinical Audiology and ORL residency programs acquire skills for audiologic diagnosis and rehabilitation when they leave the hospital.
+Graduates of the Master of Clinical Audiology and ORL-HNS residency programs acquire skills for audiologic diagnosis and rehabilitation when they leave the hospital.

 Post-Graduate Courses